 Welders use over 100 different techniques to fuse metals and other types of materials together.
-[2] They work in a diverse range of fields, constructing everything from ships to spacecrafts to computers.
+They work in a diverse range of fields, constructing everything from ships to spacecrafts to computers.
 In fact, welding is essential to the manufacturing of more than 50 percent of U.S. products.
-[3] Learn more about what a welder does.
+This article will provide information on a career as a welder, expected earnings, necessary skills and educational requirements for you to start your journey as a welder.

 - Welders: Manufacturing

 Job opportunities tend to be better for welders who are proficient in the latest technologies.
-[13] Employment of welders can also vary by state.
-Midwest Technical Institute has campuses offering welding training in three Illinois cities: Springfield, East Peoria, and Moline.
-Illinois employed 13,080 welders in 2016.
-[14] MTI also offers a welding program in Springfield, Missouri, a state that employed 8,120 welders that year.
-[15]
+Employment of welders can also vary by state.
+Midwest Technical Institute (MTI) has campuses offering welding training in three Illinois cities: Springfield, East Peoria and Moline, as well as one campus in Springfield, Missouri.
+Illinois employed 16,280 welders in 2022, while Missouri employed 10,320.

 Interested in Learning More About Welding?